tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Tome of Relics

+1/Day

+This tome details the secret history of certain magic items.
+Expend a recharge or daily spell to recharge a magic item power.

+**Quirk:** Treasure aficionado.

+---

 #### Tome of the Divinities and their Deeds

 _Recharge 16+:_ When you cast a divine spell, heal using a recovery and add +1d6 hit points to the total (champion: +2d8 hp; epic: +4d10 hp).